Trade, industry, crafts

 Courses with topics such as industrial controlling, industrial processes and value creation, as well as applied production and logistics optimization focus on tasks in industry.

-Crafts are also confronted with challenges such as constant innovation pressure and technological change.
-The course Craft Management prepares students for leadership tasks in the craft sector with courses such as operational and strategic craft management or starting a business.
+The craft management course prepares you for management tasks in the craft sector with courses such as operational and strategic craft management or starting a business.

 Contents of the course

-In the bachelor program, students receive basic scientific and practical knowledge in business administration, marketing and accounting, which is deepened in the industrial sector through modules such as accounting/taxes, materials management and logistics, organization and personnel management.
+In the bachelor's program, students receive basic scientific and practical knowledge in business administration, marketing and accounting, which is deepened in the industrial sector through modules such as accounting/taxes, materials management and logistics, organization and human resources management.

-In the area of trade, modules such as trade management, trade marketing, market research and psychology, communication and distribution policy and statistics are to be selected.
+In the area of trade, modules such as trade management, trade marketing, market research and psychology, communication and distribution policy and statistics provide the necessary know-how.

-The craft sector is more practice-oriented.
-Exemplary modules are business organization and planning, innovation management, service creation processes, strategic craft management or team management.
+The craft area is more practice-oriented.
+Example modules include business organization and planning, innovation management, service creation processes, strategic craft management or team management.

-Fields of activity for graduates can be found in the private sector, e.g. in the areas of company organization, planning, purchasing, procurement or management, sales, sales or corporate management.
+Fields of activity for graduates are available in the private sector, e.g. in the areas of business organization or planning, purchasing, procurement or management, distribution, sales or corporate management.